mariamkopaleishvili1/TeamA-DDIT-2026/deliverables/project_charter_template.md

 Describe the industry and the focal organisation or organisation type in three sentences.
 Be specific.
 A vague client context produces vague analysis.

-- Industry:
+- Industry: Fintech
-- Geographic market:
+- Geographic market: Georgia
-- Focal organisation type (e.g., incumbent retail bank, regional hospital network, last-mile logistics operator):
+- Focal organisation type (e.g., incumbent retail bank, regional hospital network, last-mile logistics operator): TBC Bank, Bank of Georgia
 - Why this context has meaningful disruption underway now:
 - Public data availability: what sources exist for this industry?

 ---